01-edu/ai-starter/content/robots-harmony/README.md

 }
 ```

 - Add the following style block to all your `name-robot` classes.
-To do so, we follow the rule:
+To do so, follow this rule:

 ```css
 .class-one,